 John D. Rockefeller Jr. believed that if American and international students could live, study, and engage in multicultural programs together, they would both build friendships and global understanding.
-In 1932, he gave that belief life at International House at the University of Chicago, which is today one of 19 members of the International Houses Worldwide network.
-In the years since, the legacy of his philanthropy has transformed the lives of more than 42,000 I-House residents.
-Today, across the network of International Houses Worldwide 8400 students and scholars are in residence annually representing more than 125 nationalities of which over 700 students are receiving scholarships.
+In 1932, he gave that belief life at International House at the University of Chicago, which is today one of 20 members of the International Houses Worldwide network.
+Through the generous support of alumni and friends worldwide, the University of Chicago Campaign: Inquiry and Impact has provided resources to support and strengthen the role and mission of International House.

 Preserving International House: Many of the building’s signature spaces were restored, ensuring that these classic spaces are up-to-date for recitals and world music concerts, lectures and international conferences, cultural heritage celebrations, and other civic and global affairs activities—ensuring that I-House continues to engage with the world for decades to come.

 Support for Student Life: At International House a truly global community comes together in a setting that instills leadership, respect, and friendship among students and scholars.
 With support from the campaign, International House established the Graduate Commons Program, which offers UChicago graduate students new opportunities to become involved in our dynamic and diverse community.
 Graduate Commons has allowed us to offer 60+ fellowships and internships to non-resident UChicago graduate students and postdoctoral fellows, and sponsors programs to help ensure the exceptional diversity of the graduate community connected to International House.